matrosov-nikita/alarm_generator/README.md

 generatorType (default: normal) - specifies how to generate time intervals between events, normal: equal intervals between events in time range between start end dates, random: picks random timestamps in time range between start and end dates

-storageType (default: all) - specifies which storage to use for saving events, possible values: clickhouse, postgres, all
+storageType (default: all) - specifies which storage to use for saving events, possible values: clickhouse, postgres, http, all